-Our Senior School consists of 5 Year 5/6 classes.
-Teachers work closely together to plan a stimulating and exciting AusVELS based curriculum.
+Our Senior School consists of 4 Year 5/6 classes.
+Teachers work closely together to plan a stimulating and exciting activities based on the Victorian Curriculum.
 We run a differentiated learning approach catering for individual needs.
 Our modern building allows for interactive team teaching offering rich learning experiences for our students.
 Our iPad program is integral to our teaching giving the students opportunity to develop global citizenship skills for the future.

 Every Year 6 student has the opportunity to apply for a range of leadership positions in our school.
 Currently we have 4 School Captains and 16 House Captains.
 Our Year 5 students can also apply for school wide positions such as Peer Mediation (Welfare) team, Greenology (Sustainability) team and the Student Representative Council (represent the school with student lead fundraising events) team.
 Each year we provide our School and House Captains with the opportunity to attend a ‘Young Leaders Day’ in the city where they listen to popular and well-known respected adult and youth leaders.
 Our leaders conduct a series of community visits with the local Kurburoo Kindergarten where students plan, prepare and run activities with the pre-school buddies.
 These buddies visit the leaders at Warranwood later in the year.